neondatabase/website/content/docs/introduction/roadmap.md

 ## What we've just launched

 - **Organizations GA**: Organization Accounts are now generally available.
 Create a new organization, transfer over your projects, invite your team and get started collaborating.
 Refer to our [Organizations docs](/docs/manage/organizations) to learn more.
+- **Private Networking**: Private and secure network access to your compute resources without traversing public networks.
+Support for AWS PrivateLink is available in [Public Beta](/docs/guides/neon-private-networking).
+- **Schema Diff GitHub Action**: This action leverages our [Schema Diff](/docs/guides/schema-diff) feature to compare database schemas across branches and post the differences as a comment on your pull request, streamlining the review process.
+It's also supported with our [Neon GitHub integration](/docs/guides/neon-github-integration).
 - **Migration Assistant**: Helps you migrate data to Neon from other Postgres databases.
 All you need to get started is a connection string for your existing database.
 See [Neon Migration Assistant](https://neon.tech/docs/import/migration-assistant) for instructions.
 - **Python SDK**: Our new [Python SDK](https://pypi.org/project/neon-api/) wraps the [Neon API](https://api-docs.neon.tech/reference/getting-started-with-neon-api), allowing you to manage the Neon platform directly from your Python applications.
 - **Neon in the Vercel Marketplace**: Neon is now a first-party native integration in the Vercel Marketplace.
 This integration lets Vercel users add Postgres to their projects and manage billing directly through Vercel.
 For details, see [Install the Neon Postgres Native Integration on Vercel](/docs/guides/vercel-native-integration).